Black History Committee

 We conduct research on African American life in Loudoun County and publish books and monographs that shed light on our black heritage.
 We create and conduct tours of historic black communities, churches, and schools.
-We bring individuals and organizations together to preserve significant sites.
-And we partner with groups such as the Loudoun County Civil War Sesquicentennial Committee and the Mt.
-Zion Community Cemetery Committee to produce events that celebrate and commemorate the contributions of African Americans.
+We bring individuals and organizations together to preserve significant sites and to educate on black history topics.
+And we partner with groups to produce events that celebrate and commemorate the contributions of African Americans.
 (Above, Loudoun author Kevin Dulany Grigsby speaks at an Emancipation Day Celebration in Purcellville.)

 TOURS AND SPECIAL EVENTS

 The Black History Committee launched a program of public bus tours of African American heritage sites in Loudoun County in November 2015.
 Based on the BHC publication Loudoun County's African American Communities—A Tour Map and Guide, the inaugural tour explored the shared history of Loudoun's citizens.
 The tour traveled historic routes and visit sites in Waterford, such as the John Wesley Church, and the Second Street School, shown below with the Class of 1920.
 The tour also took visitors to Leesburg, Purcellville, Gleedsville, Middleburg, and Oatlands Plantation.

 The Black History Committee presented this oil painting by William Woodward to the Thomas Balch Library in 2005.
 It depicts themes representative of the African American experience in Loudoun County, including the Underground Railroad, stonemasonry, horse racing, military service, and the importance of church and family.